christian-chavez/christian-chavez.github.io/_posts/2023-12-31-underg-repo.md

     - Handbook of Analysis and its Foundations by Eric Schechter.
 This book is not on Functional Analysis but I founded when I searched for a related topic.
 Actually it is a handbook on analysis, a must have reference.
 It has a lot of content.
 A 'bible' of analysis.

 **Some thoughts**: Linear Algebra Done Right by Sheldon Axler must be the go to reference to use for the course of Advanced Linear Algebra (or the newer course: Linear and Multilinear Algebra).
-It is freely available [here](https://link.springer.com/book/10.1007/978-3-031-41026-0).
+It is freely available [here](https://linear.axler.net/), provided by the author.
 A glance at the table of contents reveils it would be a very good preparation for (but not limited to) Functional Analysis.